Jhdemendoza/stock-exchange-pytorch/README.md

 `stock-exchange-pytorch` implements some `deep learning` algorithms to financial market data in `pytorch`.
-Namely, `reinforcement learning` and  `supervised learning` are exploited, both for single stock and a portfolio.
+Namely, `reinforcement learning` and  `supervised learning` are exploited, for a single stock or a portfolio.

 Reinforcement Learning
 - [x] Deep Q Learning (DQN) [[1]](http://arxiv.org/abs/1312.5602), [[2]](https://www.nature.com/articles/nature14236)